I have to apologize to Green Mountain National Forest. Why? Because all the chances (until recently) that I had to explore it, I didn’t because:

 These areas are several hours in each direction from Green Mountain National Park:

-1) North of this area is Smugglers Notch which has amazing spots to explore.
+1) Directly north of this area is Smugglers Notch which has amazing spots to explore.

 4) And if you head south, you’ll cross Massachusetts and then Connecticut state before you hit New York, and if you decide to do that, here are some day hikes close to NYC you can explore!